Author – Alison Bell

 In this article, we have been looking at Ego’s place, understanding its role at the intersection between mind (Psychological) and body (Physical).
 This new foundation we will be creating is at the intersection between the Psychological and Spiritual Worlds.
 So it is clear that the perception and image of reality maintained by Ego will gradually evolve as its groundless fictions are replaced by direct perception.
 Ego structures will continue to be absorbed and our sense of self will no longer be built on the illusion of separation.
 We will fully inhabit the transcendent, impersonal Self that creates consciously by enacting Divine Will in the Physical World.
 This expanded ‘meta’ perspective will reveal deeper and deeper states of consciousness and being; all the while our Soul’s integrity is being continually tested.

-Alison Wooding (nee Bell) is a wife, mother, business-life coach and systemic constellator.
+Alison Wooding (nee Bell) is a wife, mother, business-life coach, and systemic constellator.
 Her passion for human potential has led her to explore and also train in healing and consciousness practices.
-A student in the Kabbalah Society for over 14 years, she co-holds a regular meeting group in Hertfordshire. (email@example.com).
+A student in the Kabbalah Society for over 20 years, she lives in Hertfordshire and holds experiential journey spaces with the Tree of Life.